donmai-me/MaiConverter/README.md

 # MaiConverter
 Converts standard 3simai files to sdt files so you can play custom charts in your favorite touchlaundry machine.
-Python done quick and dirty with love.
+Python done quick and dirty.

 If you're not familiar with these file formats, then you can read about sdt files [here](https://listed.to/@donmai/18173/the-four-chart-formats-of-maimai-classic) and simai files [here](https://w.atwiki.jp/simai/pages/25.html).
 You can read about my blog post about this [here](https://listed.to/@donmai/18284/newly-released-simai-to-sdt-converter)